-PGE projects that weather adjusted retail energy deliveries for 2011 will be approximately 1.8% above 2010 levels, including the anticipated effects of energy efficiency measures.
-The increase in deliveries reflects expected higher residential demand and growth in commercial and industrial deliveries, particularly from paper production customers.
-Excluding certain paper production customers, retail energy deliveries on a weather adjusted basis are expected to be approximately 1% higher for 2011 compared to 2010.
+PGE projects that weather adjusted retail energy deliveries for 2011 will be approximately 1.5% above 2010 levels, including the anticipated effects of energy efficiency measures.
+The increase in deliveries reflects expected growth in commercial and industrial deliveries, particularly from paper production customers.
+The variability in deliveries from period to period may be impacted by qualifying customers who obtain their incremental energy requirements at market prices.
+As a result, their production levels and corresponding energy requirements can vary based on market conditions.
+Excluding such paper production customers, retail energy deliveries on a weather adjusted basis for 2011 are expected to be approximately 0.6% higher than 2010.

 Power Operations - To meet the energy needs of its customers, the Company utilizes a combination of its own generating resources and wholesale market transactions.
 Based on numerous factors, including plant availability, customer demand, and current wholesale prices, PGE makes economic dispatch decisions continuously throughout a given period in an effort to minimize power costs for its retail customers.
-In addition, PGE's thermal generating plants require varying levels of annual maintenance, during which the respective plant is unavailable to provide power for a length of time.
+In addition, PGE's thermal generating plants require varying levels of annual maintenance, during which the respective plant is unavailable to provide power.
 As a result, the amount of power generated and purchased in the wholesale market to meet the Company's retail load requirement can vary from period to period.

-During the second quarters of 2011 and 2010, such annual maintenance was performed, with more extensive, planned service maintenance completed in 2011 compared to 2010.
-The work at Boardman included the first of planned emission retrofits with the installation of air quality control upgrade equipment that are expected to reduce nitrogen oxides by 50%, mercury by 90%, and permitted sulfur dioxide by 75%.
+During the second quarters of 2011 and 2010, such annual maintenance was performed, with more extensive planned service maintenance completed in 2011 compared to 2010.
+The work at Boardman included the first of planned emissions controls that are expected to reduce nitrogen oxides by 50%, mercury by 90%, and permitted sulfur dioxide by 75%.
 At Coyote Springs, the Company replaced the cooling tower structure and upgraded the gas turbine and exhaust system components, increasing the plant's output and efficiency.
-Availability of the plants PGE operates approximated 88% and 92% for the first six months of 2011 and 2010, respectively, with the availability of Colstrip, which PGE does not operate, approximating 74% and 96%, respectively.
+Availability of the plants PGE operates approximated 92% and 94% for the nine months ended September 30, 2011 and 2010, respectively, with the availability of Colstrip, which PGE does not operate, approximating 80% and 96%, respectively.
+The decrease in Colstrip's availability in 2011 is due to the plant's planned maintenance, which included the installation of a new rotor for Unit 3.

-During the first half of 2011, the Company's generating plants provided approximately 38% of its retail load requirement, compared to 60% in the first half of 2010.
-Although the level of service maintenance on the Company's generating plants was greater in the first half of 2011 than in the first half of 2010, the decrease in the relative volume of power generated to meet the Company's retail load requirement was primarily due to the economic displacement of thermal generation by lower cost purchased power during the first half of 2011.
+During the nine months ended September 30, 2011, the Company's generating plants provided approximately 44% of its retail load requirement, compared to 64% in the nine months ended September 30, 2010.
+Although the level of service maintenance on the Company's generating plants was greater in 2011 than in 2010, the decrease in the relative volume of power generated to meet the Company's retail load requirement was primarily due to the economic displacement of a significant amount of thermal generation by lower cost purchased power during the nine months ended September 30, 2011.